June 6, 2010

 course, making sure nobody missed the turn again.

-The 7-mile course was one of the faster layouts I’d seen at White City, as my lap
+The 7-mile course was one of the faster layouts I’d seen at White City,

-excellent traction, but some of the gully crossings
+damp enough for excellent traction, but some of the gully crossings

 tug from one of the course workers to get through one of these

 gullies.
 Over at the Cahokia Creek crossing, a crowd had gathered

 and was helpfully pointing out good lines.
 Some were keeping busy

 assisting stranded bikes.